Devasahayam Pillai: Orders based on accusations and charges

 Church chroniclers say that the Brahmin chief priest of the kingdom, the feudal lords, members of the royal household and the Nair community brought false charges on Devasahayam to the Dewan, Ramayyan Dalawa.
 The allegations were leaving Hinduism and stop following Hindu beliefs.
-Leaving Hinduism was a great offence because they wer Pillai was divested of his portfolio in the Travancore administration and was arrested.
+Leaving Hinduism was considered a great offense in those days, especially for Pillai, which is the highest caste of Nairs in Kerala.
+This resulted in severe consequences, such as the divestment of one's portfolio in the Travancore administration and even arrest.
 He remained in prison for three years, during which time the king of Travancore came under tremendous pressure from the Europeans seeking his release.
 Orders were finally passed for him to go into exile.
 He was initially ordered to be seated backward on a buffalo (a public humiliation) and paraded to the Kuzhumaikkad border, where he would be released and could enter into Dutch-controlled territory (or citadel/fortress used for trade and shipping).
 The original Royal order was later altered, and Devasahayam was taken on the back of a buffalo to Aralvaimozhy border (much closer to the capital, Padmanabhapuram), where he was tortured by ten different karyakkars (Royal officers), on the advice of the ministers, before being released into a mountainous forest area, on the other side of which was the kingdom of the Pandya kings, traditional rivals of Travancore.